HL7-UK/System-Identifiers/README.md

 ----|-------------|-----
 http://read.info/readv2 | Read Codes version 2 | READ_V2
 http://read.info/ctv3 | Read Codes version 3 | READ_CTV3
+https://fhir.hl7.org.uk/CareConnect-NHSNumberVerificationStatus-1 | NHS number verification status.
+Codes from NHS Data Dictionary: NHS Number Status Indicator Code. | NHS_NUMBER_VERIFICATION_STATUS https://fhir.hl7.org.uk/CareConnect-EthnicCategory-1 | The ethnic category which the patient regards as their own.
+It is an extension of the ETHNIC CATEGORY CODE described in the NHS Data Model and Dictionary for England. | ETHNIC_CATEGORY https://fhir.hl7.org.uk/ValueSet/organisation-type-1 | The kind of organization that this is. | ORGANISATION_TYPE https://fhir.hl7.org.uk/ValueSet/sds-job-role-name-1 | The name of the job role in SDS. | SDS_JOB_ROLE_NAME

 ### Identifier systems